Skip to main content

 Request help

-The lead count can look fine while the sales team wastes the week.
+The lead count can look fine while the sales pipeline goes nowhere.

 01

-Search terms, ad copy, location, page promise, and form path need to match the work the business actually wants.
+Search terms, ad copy, service area, page promise, and intake form need to match the projects the business actually wants.

 02